pavkids84-dev/cloud-infrastructure-labs/docker/README.md

 Cloud Security
 ```

-The objective is to understand not only how to run containers, but how to build, connect, inspect, distribute, diagnose, secure, and operate containerized infrastructure.
+The objective is to understand not only how to run containers, but how to build, connect, compose, inspect, distribute, diagnose, secure, and operate containerized infrastructure.